Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 ![Image of a an open discussion](documentation/screenshots/open-discussion.png)
 * At the top of the page is the title of the discussion
 * Following this is is the feature image, if the user doesn't us a picture nothing will be displayed.
-* After this is the generall information about the post like: author, creation, up and down votes.
+* After this is the general information about the post like: author, creation, up and down votes.
 * Next is the body/main area for the discussion.
-* Last is the comment section, where you can read other peoples comments and comment your self.
+* Last is the comment section, where you can read other peoples comments and comment yourself.

 ### Your discussions
 * Having a separate page for all your discussion makes it easier to find, edit and delete